small-tech/nodekit/README.md

 >
 > A page in NodeKit is written in [NodeScript](#nodescript), which is a superset of [Svelte](https://svelte.dev).
 >
-> In addition to what Svelte can do, NodeScript gives you the ability to add server-side code to your pages in a `<data>` section.
+> In addition to what Svelte can do, NodeScript gives you the ability to add server-side code to your pages in a `<data>` block.
 >
 > The default function you export from it is evaluated every time the route is requested and anything it returns is injected into the `data` variable you exported from your `<script>` block.
 >